 Most sites that fail to rank are not penalised.
 They are simply unclear.
 Pages target vague topics, titles repeat across the site, internal links are random, and nobody outside the brand has a reason to reference the content.
 Fixing that is less about tricks and more about discipline.

-This guide walks through how to rank higher on Google in a structured way: a technical baseline, an on-page SEO checklist, off-page SEO strategies, and a measurement loop.
+This guide walks through how to rank higher on Google in a structured way: a technical baseline, an on-page checklist, off-page approaches, and a measurement loop.
 You can apply it to a Shopify store, a service site, or a content blog.

 Start with a technical baseline